cfug/dio/dio/README.md

 #### LogInterceptor

-You can apply the `LogInterceptor` to log requests and responses automatically in the DEBUG mode:
+You can apply the `LogInterceptor` to log requests and responses automatically.

+**Note:** `LogInterceptor` should always be the last interceptor added, otherwise modifications by following interceptors will not be logged.

+#### Dart

 ```dart
 dio.interceptors.add(LogInterceptor(responseBody: false)); // Do not output responses body.
 ```

+**Note:** When using the default `logPrint` function, logs will only be printed in DEBUG mode (when the assertion is enabled).

+Alternatively `dart:developer`'s log can also be used to log messages.

+#### Flutter

-When using Flutter, you should use `debugPrint` to print logs:
+When using Flutter, Flutters own `debugPrint` function should be used.
+This ensures, that debug messages are also available via `flutter logs`.

 ```dart
 dio.interceptors.add(LogInterceptor(logPrint: (o) => debugPrint(o.toString())));
 ```

-**Note:** `LogInterceptor` should be the last interceptor added, otherwise modifications by following interceptors will not be logged.

-**Note:** Logs will only be printed in the DEBUG mode (when the assertion is enabled).

 #### Custom Interceptor